Gobbenobber/skill-CryptoSkill/README.md

 - Ethereum (say "Ethereum" and an option below in the same sentence)
   - Price
   - Market Cap
+- Monero (say "Monero" and an option below in the same sentence)
+  - Price
+  - Market Cap
 - Top three cryptocurrencies (say "cryptocurrency/-coin" and "market cap" in the same sentence)

 ### Untested features